 "Super-premium luxury chocolate brands should be monolithic worldwide, like Nespresso is.
 That goes against the DNA of our organisation, so we're going to have to find ways to go around that," he said.

 TO BUILD OR BUY

-The easiest way for Nestle to move upmarket in chocolate would be an acquisition, and rumours of its interest in Switzerland's Lindt & Spruengli and Italy's Ferrero have recurred over the years.
+The easiest way for Nestle to move upmarket in chocolate would be an acquisition, and rumors of its interest in Switzerland's Lindt & Spruengli and Italy's Ferrero have recurred over the years.

 "What's interesting about both Lindt and Ferrero is both of those companies would fit beautifully into any of the other four big players," said Andrew Cosgrove, lead analyst at EY's global consumer products practice, referring to Mondelez, Mars, Nestle and Hershey.
 "But neither asset looks affordable or available in the short term."

 Any buyer of Lindt, the maker of Lindor and Ghirardelli chocolates, would have to offer a hefty premium to its current market value of $12.8 billion, paying for the luxury positioning that lets Lindt generate high single-digit sales growth in developed markets, where mainstream peers see flat or low single-digit increases.

 In October, Italian media said Nestle had offered to buy Ferrero, the family-controlled maker of Kinder chocolate, which bankers value at more than 10 billion euros ($13.5 billion).
 Ferrero denied the report.